alexeibex/alexeibex.github.io/constitutionallaw.md

 </details>

-#### Supreme Court interpretations of the Constiution may not be overruled by an Act of Congress
+##### Supreme Court Interpretations of the Constiution may not be overruled by an Act of Congress

 <b>Case: <i>[Dickerson v.
 United States](Link)</i></b>